top of page

 Luxor 396.jpg

-Chapel no. 1 consisted of hall, pronaos and sanctuary, little of which today survives just south (left in the picture above) off the main temple building.
-Originally the hall had columns and benches.
-They are all gone today.
-The pronaos was joined to the southern wall of the main temple.
-Later, a door was set into this wall to connect the pronaos with the temple.
-The sanctuary was originally tripartite with vaulted ceilings.
-Today only two niches survive.
-The southern niche (in the picture below, right) contained a bench 57 cm wide x 110 cm long and 72 cm high.
+Chapel no. 1 consisted of a hall, pronaos and sanctuary, of which little remains today to the south (left in the picture above) of the main temple building.
+The hall originally had columns and benches.
+These have now all disappeared.
+The Pronaos was attached to the southern wall of the main temple.
+Later a door was built into this wall to connect the pronaos with the temple.
+The sanctuary was originally divided into three sections with vaulted ceilings.
+Today only two niches remain.
+The southern niche (on the right in the picture below) contained a bench measuring 57 cm wide x 110 cm long and 72 cm high.

 Luxor_398-1.jpg